parsley-stem/songwriter/README.md

 ## <a name="design"></a>Design
 * Design elements implemented using EJS partials and CSS3

+<a name="userstories"></a>User Stories
+guitar player, I want to find easy-to-follow tabs so that I can learn basic chords and progressions.

 <a name="nextsteps"></a>Project Next Steps
 * Allow users to create accounts